Sexual Life can lead to serious infertility.

 So, it continues to slip under the radar.

 I am halfway through my 3-week antibiotic STD course.
 And I can’t help but feel the increased hope this brings us.
-While there are other areas of STD testing and treatment, we are still to undergo some.
+While there are other areas of STD courier kit testing and or treatment, we are still to undergo some.
 But I will continue to share our journey and hope we will achieve a positive outcome.